ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Conclusion

 \section{Conclusion}

-For many years, human beings have been fantasizing about (or terrified of) humanoid robots indistinguishable from humans.
-In making that a reality, humor cannot be missed as a major human feature, which for its subjectivity, ambiguity and semantic intricacies has been a difficult problem for researchers to tackle.
-This work contributes to this old human fantasy and is paving the way for creating high-quality artificial intelligence systems (such as chatbots, virtual assistants and even robots) injected with adjustable humor.
+For ages, human beings have been fantasizing about humanoid robots indistinguishable from humans.
+In making that a reality, humor cannot be missed as a major human feature, which for its subjectivity, ambiguity, and semantic intricacies has been a difficult problem for researchers to tackle.
+This work contributes to this human fantasy and is paving the way for creating high-quality artificial intelligence systems (such as chatbots, virtual assistants, and even robots) injected with adjustable humor.

-Based on the results of this study, we identified two important factors in achieving high accuracy in the current task: 1) usage of sentence embeddings, and 2) utilizing the linguistic structure of humor in designing the proposed model.

-Our technical approach consists of injecting BERT sentence embedding into a neural network model that processes sentences separately in parallel hidden layers.
-Moreover, we built a novel and large dataset consisting of 200k formal short texts for the task of humor detection.
-Our method with much less parameters and layers obtained an accuracy of 0.982 and outperforms traditional and state-of-the-art models.
-Results showed that our hypothesis on the structure of humor is valid and can be utilized to create very accurate systems.
+Our technical approach is based on injecting BERT sentence embedding into a neural network model that processes sentences separately in parallel lines of hidden layers.
+This conforms to a widely accepted theory of humor.
+Our method obtained F1 scores of 0.982 and 0.869 on two different settings and outperforms state-of-the-art models.
+Furthermore, we presented a novel dataset consisting of 200k formal short texts for the task of humor detection.

-In addition to the task of humor detection, the proposed combined method of neural network can be used in future studies examining a wider range of tasks of text classification.
+Based on our results, we identified two important factors in achieving high accuracy in the current task: 1) usage of sentence embeddings, and 2) utilizing the linguistic structure of humor in designing the proposed model.
+Results showed that our hypothesis on the structure of humor is valid and can be utilized to create very accurate systems of humor detection.
+Future work can adapt the proposed method for developing systems for other tasks of computational humor, or test the proposed parallel neural network in a wider range of text classification tasks.